 Mandatory training for access to signalling locations on the ARTC Network

-Competency Australia runs Working in Live Locations at the Broadmeadow training centre on demand.
-This course is now available through distance education, and we also offer training for groups in other locations.
+Competency Australia runs ARTC Working in Live Signalling Locations at the Broadmeadow training centre for groups on demand.
+Our trainers can come to you and deliver training in your workplace.

 This course is designed to provide workers with the knowledge and skills to work safely in a live signalling location and is a mandatory pre-requisite for many of the ARTC signalling competencies.

 This course has been designed for people with limited signalling knowledge, who are required to access live signalling locations to carry out their work.